 Yes, I know there’s quite a few to choose from out there, which makes the task even more tedious.

-If you’re new to building websites, web hosting in general, don’t be alarmed by it all as it’s really not that hard to pick a really good web host provider.
+If you’re new to building websites and web hosting, don’t be alarmed by it all as it’s really not that hard to pick a really good web host provider.

 I wrote a detailed instructional post showing you how to setup a website with WordPress here if you need to learn.
 I’ve made this tutorial as simple as possible to follow.